platformsh/platformsh-docs/docs/src/guides/drupal9/redis.md

 If you are using the Platform.sh-provided Drupal template, most of this work is already done for you.
 Redis is already configured and is enabled after the installation is complete.

-Note that this Redis service is ephemeral, meaning it doesn't persist if the container moves or is shut down.
+Note that this `redis` service is ephemeral, meaning it doesn't persist if the container moves or is shut down.
 Your app must treat it as ephemeral and not rely on it being there.

+There are two possible solutions:

+* Change the service to persistent Redis (`redis-persistent`).
-One way to do this is emptying cache in the `start` key in [your web configuration](../../create-apps/app-reference.md#web-commands) so the cache is clean each time your app starts.
+* Clean the cache each time your app starts in the `start` key in [your web configuration](../../create-apps/app-reference.md#web-commands).

 If you are working from an older repository or migrating a pre-built site to Platform.sh, see the instructions below.